mjrgh/DirectOutputClientImportDemo/README.md

-depend on DirectOutput.dll, but which need to be installed in their own separate folder tree.  .NET by itself has no way of knowing to look for DirectOutput.dll in the separate DirectOutput folder tree, so programs that want to link to it are stuck with one of two less-than-ideal installation strategies:
+depend on DirectOutput.dll, but which need to be installed in their own separate folder tree.  .NET by itself has no way of knowing to look for DirectOutput.dll in the separate DirectOutput folder tree, so programs that want to link to it have traditionally had to choose between two less-than-ideal installation strategies:

 1. Install your program directly in the DirectOutput folder, so that .NET can find DirectOutput.dll when it looks in the program folder.